-To use an overlay image in the AXIS M10 Series Network Camera, it must be selected from the drop-down list of available images.
+To use an overlay image in the AXIS M3011 Network Camera, it must be selected from the drop-down list of available images.
 The overlay (a logo, for example) is then displayed in the video image.

-To use your own image, first upload it to the network camera.
+To use your own image, first upload it to the AXIS M3011 Network Camera.
 To upload enter the name of the file in the field provided, or click the Browse button, locate and click the Upload button.